materialsproject/pymatgen/docs_rst/index.rst

 Via pip
 ~~~~~~~

-.. note:: Preparation

-    Before installing pymatgen, you may need to first install a few critical
-    dependencies manually.

-    1. It is highly recommended that you use Python>=2.7.9 or latest 3.x.
-In
-       fact, unless you are very sure you have dependencies that require Python
-       2, it is highly recommended that you use latest Python 3.x.
-    2. Installation has been tested to be most successful with gcc.
-Use gcc
-       where possible and do "export CC=gcc" prior to installation.
-    3. Numpy's distutils is needed to compile the spglib and pyhull
-       dependencies.
-Numpy should be the first thing you install.
-    4. One of the best things you can do is to use conda to manage all this.
-       The instructions for `Shared cluster installation`_ pretty much
-       applies to any machine as well.

 The version at the Python Package Index (PyPI) is always the latest stable
 release that is relatively bug-free.
 The easiest way to install pymatgen on
 any system is to use pip::